 (4) A consumer seeking supply under Tariff C2 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

 [Clause 5 inserted in Gazette 26 Jun 2015 p.
-2249-50.]
+2249-50; amended in Gazette 28 Jun 2016 p.
+2627.]

 6. Tariff D2 (special tariff for certain premises)